Area Wide Grants

 Grants Annual Reports

-For information on how the scheme is working, how the funding is being spent and what it is achieving for our communities, please read the MAF/AWG Annual Report 2017/18.
+You can find information on how the scheme is working, how the funding is being spent and what it is achieving for our communities, by reading the following:

 Is there anything wrong with this page?